 This isn't quite as substantial as the jump made in 2.0, though; the cosmetic changes are small, with the major improvements centered around how you access information.
 Everything here is designed to have you looking at your smartwatch less, not more.

-First impressions: Living with the new Wear OS
+First impressions: Ultimate guide to Wear OS

 That means a new notification stream: Swiping up will show you a tray with all of your notifications in a list.
 Currently you only see one notification at a time, but the new layout lets you see more at a glance.
 You can also send send smart replies straight from the notification stream by simply tapping on a message, providing you're not using an iPhone.